CocoaPods/cocoadocs.org/README.md

 ##### Previewing my library in CocoaDocs

-First, clone this repo: `git clone https://github.com/CocoaPods/cocoadocs.org` then run `bundle install` you will need a working copy of [appledoc](http://gentlebytes.com/appledoc) ( which you can get a binary version from their github releases page as compiling doesn't work in Xcode 5.1+. ) and [cloc](http://cloc.sourceforge.net) (use `brew install cloc`)
+First, clone this repo: `git clone https://github.com/CocoaPods/cocoadocs.org` then run `bundle install` and then run `bundle exec rake install_tools` to get all pre-requisite apps set up.

 To preview your library run: